A computation of $THH_*(ku)$ using a gathered spectral sequence: Spectral sequences from towers of spectra

 that is an isomorphism on the $E^1$ pages.
 The induced morphisms on the derived exact couples are then automatically isomorphisms on the following pages, and thus we have two isomorphic spectral sequences. \end{proof}

-This corollary will be used with towers of spectra such that for some $m\in\Z$ and for all $k\geq m$, all the $Y_{k+1}\rightarrow Y_{k}$ are isomorphism -- that is, $Y_m$ is the limit of the tower; and thus $\infty$ will be replaced by $m$.
+This proposition will be used with towers of spectra such that for some $m\in\Z$ and for all $k\geq m$, the maps $Y_{k+1}\rightarrow Y_{k}$ are isomorphisms -- that is, $Y_m$ is the limit of the tower; and thus $\infty$ will be replaced by $m$.
 In fact, we will mostly deal with towers quotiented by their limits, and we will need another version of the octahedral axiom.